Theodoor Rombouts: Life

-Work
+Works

 General

-He painted mainly profane works as well as some altar pieces and civil commissions.
+Rombouts painted mainly profane works as well as some altar pieces and civil commissions.
 His profane works depict merry companies, musicians, card players, as well as some of the other Caraveggesque themes such as the denial of St Peter and the five senses.
 He worked on commission and for the free market.
 Many of his commissions came from patrons based in the city of Ghent.

-His monumental genre pieces were painted on horizontal canvases.
+Rombouts's genre pieces were painted on horizontal canvases.
 He also painted a few religious and mythological works on horizontal canvases, as is the case with Christ Driving the Money-changers from the Temple (Royal Museum of Fine Arts Antwerp).